 Single Room Occupancy (SRO) Housing Corporation

-SRO Housing Corporation is a non-profit, community-based organization, dedicated to building a vibrant community for chronically homeless and very low-income individuals in the Central City East Community of downtown Los Angeles, more commonly known as “Skid Row”.
+SRO Housing Corporation is a non-profit, community-based organization, dedicated to building a vibrant community for homeless and low-income individuals in the Central City East Community of downtown Los Angeles, more commonly known as “Skid Row”.

 SRO Housing Corporation is much more than a housing developer, we are a Community Builder.

 SRO Housing Corporation is dedicated to building a vibrant community for homeless and low-income individuals.
 We pursue our mission of community revitalization by providing clean, safe, and affordable housing; managing public spaces; and administering needed supportive services.